instructure/ims-lti/README.md

 useful for implementing both.
 Here is an overview of the communication process:
 [LTI 1.1 Introduction](http://www.imsglobal.org/lti/v1p1pd/ltiIMGv1p1pd.html#_Toc309649680)

+This library doesn't help you manage the consumer keys and secrets.
+The POST headers/parameters will contain the `oauth_consumer_key` and your app can use that to look up the appropriate `oauth_consumer_secret`.

+Your app will also need to manage the OAuth nonce to make sure the same nonce isn't used twice with the same timestamp.
+[Read the LTI documentation on OAuth](http://www.imsglobal.org/LTI/v1p1pd/ltiIMGv1p1pd.html#_Toc309649687).

 ### Tool Provider
 As a TP your app will receive a POST request with a bunch of [LTI launch data](http://www.imsglobal.org/lti/v1p1pd/ltiIMGv1p1pd.html#_Toc309649684)